List of Dutch inventions and innovations: Foundations of concurrent programming (1960s)

 The academic study of concurrent programming started in the 1960s, with Edsger Dijkstra (1965) credited with being the first paper in this field, identifying and solving mutual exclusion.
 A pioneer in the field of concurrent computing, Per Brinch Hansen considers Dijkstra's Cooperating Sequential Processes (1965) to be the first classic paper in concurrent programming.

-Shunting-yard algorithm (1960)

-In computer science, the shunting-yard algorithm is a method for parsing mathematical expressions specified in infix notation.
-It can be used to produce output in Reverse Polish notation (RPN) or as an abstract syntax tree (AST).
-The algorithm was invented by Edsger Dijkstra and named the "shunting yard" algorithm because its operation resembles that of a railroad shunting yard.
-Dijkstra first described the Shunting Yard Algorithm in the Mathematisch Centrum report.

-Schoonschip (early computer algebra system) (1963)

-In 1963/64, during an extended stay at SLAC, Dutch theoretical physicist Martinus Veltman designed the computer program Schoonschip for symbolic manipulation of mathematical equations, which is now considered the very first computer algebra system.

 Mutual exclusion (mutex) (1965)

 In computer science, mutual exclusion refers to the requirement of ensuring that no two concurrent processes are in their critical section at the same time; it is a basic requirement in concurrency control, to prevent race conditions.
 The requirement of mutual exclusion was first identified and solved by Edsger W. Dijkstra in his seminal 1965 paper titled Solution of a problem in concurrent programming control, and is credited as the first topic in the study of concurrent algorithms.

 Semaphore (programming) (1965)

 The semaphore concept was invented by Dijkstra in 1965 and the concept has found widespread use in a variety of operating systems.